Back to blog

 In-flight requestsExposes queueing before CPU does

-p50, p95, p99 latencyShows tail pain
+p50, p95, p99 latencyShows the latency tail

 Timeout count by dependencyShows where budget is spent